 There is no existing evidence of Native American occupation or exploitation of the APE, which was under water in the 17th century.
 As noted above, the APE was inundated during this period of occupation by rising sea levels caused by glacial meltwater.
-This process, along with tidal action and the effect of the East River currents, would make the survival of any shallowly-buried pre-contact resources unlikely.
-Pre-inundation surfaces which may have been exploited by pre-contact man are at depths greater than 6.6 feet below current street levels.
+This process, along with tidal action and the effect of the East River currents, would make the survival of any shallowly buried pre-contact resources unlikely.
+Further clarification of deeply buried potential pre-contact resources is ongoing and will be treated in accordance with the PA that is being developed between LMDC and SHPO.